awoojs/website/src/docs.md

 ### Default Configuration

-This is an exhaustive list of all `weh` config options:
+This is an exhaustive list of all `awoo` config options:

 - __source__: The source directory where files are being read from.
-The default is the directory you're running `weh` from.
+The default is the directory you're running `awoo` from.
-- __destination__: The directory `weh` will place built files into.
+- __destination__: The directory `awoo` will place built files into.
 The default is the directory you're in + `_site` (just like Jekyll!)
 - __no_read__: Whether to skip reading.
 This should be coupled with using `config.files`.
 - __no_write__: Whether to skip writing completely.
 This is useful if you want to run